 Bear in mind that they’re not a good choice for blending liquid ingredients.

-Difference Between A Blender And A Food Processor- The Actual Differences
+The Actual Differences Between A Blender And A Food Processor

 Both of these charmers indeed make your life easy.
 However, they do have some differences and it’s quite obvious.
 As I said, people easily get confused by their looks and some functionalities.
 So, let me break down the differences for you.

-Power is everything when you’d want to crush the ingredients bit by bit and turn it into a liquid.
+According to Bonapetit, Power is everything when you'd want to crush the tough ingredients bit by bit and turn them into a liquid.
 This is where blender has got the ball in its court.
-The motor a blender comes with is stronger and more powerful than that of a food processor.
+The blender motor with is stronger and more powerful than that of a food processor.

 As a result, the blades spin more quickly, allowing you to have a silky smooth texture in the smoothie or juice.
-However, the blades a blender comes with aren’t that sharp.
-They’re blunt, yet, powerful enough to meet your demands.
+However, the blender blades come with aren't that sharp.
+They're blunt, yet, powerful enough to meet your demands.

 Blenders, however, come with a tall container which is known as a jar or pitcher.
 As for work bowls, they’ve got dry volumes compared to pitchers.